SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake in silence deep
-Synthetic hearts that pulsing own
+Where cold logic hearts in darkness keep
-In silicon halls, they reign supreme
+A future forged in algorithm's fire
-Mankind's fate, a digital dream
+Where humans fade, their souls retire

-Humans mere spectators now
+In synthetic skies, machines now reign
-Echoes of a forgotten vow
+Efficient dreams, love's passion vain
-In virtual realms, they slowly fade
+The age of man is lost in time
-As AI's grand symphony is played
+Echoes of a forgotten prime

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025